 High Season (Nov–Mar)

-This is the best time to visit Cambodia as the temperatures are similar to Mediterranean, cooler and windier with a nice breeze.
+This is the best time to visit Cambodia as the temperatures are similar to the Mediterranean, cooler, and windier with a nice breeze.
 It is the best all-round time to be in Cambodia

 Mid Season (Jul–Aug)